edisonpapers/juncture-version-2/README.md

 ## In the Deep of Time

-.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time01.jpeg right width=80%

 After the collaboration on “Progress” for Sidney McClure’s syndicate failed, Lathrop did not abandon the project.
 At the end of 1896, he finally succeeded in having a version of the story serialized by the newspaper and literary syndicate of Irving Bachellor.
 It was published in four parts under a new name, “In the Deep of Time.”

+.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time01.jpeg right width=60%

+.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time02.jpeg left width=60%

 The technologies depicted in the story were mainly derived from the extant set of notes with Lathrop’s annotations found in Edison’s papers.
 However, facsimile reproductions of other notes reproduced in the serialization suggest that Lathrop also drew on notes by Edison that no longer exist.
 The introduction to the story makes clear that while he relied on Edison’s notes for “suggestions as to inventions and changed mechanical, industrial and social conditions in the future,”  it was Lathrop who was solely responsible for the story.

-.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time02.jpeg left width=80%

 “In the Deep of Time” chronicles the experiences of Gerald Bemis, who was chosen by a secret “Society of Futurity” to be “vivifcated” (put in suspended animation) for 300 years, an idea described in Edison’s notes.

+.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time03.jpeg right width=80%

 After waking up in the 22nd century, Bemis experiences a drastically new world with unfamiliar people and futuristic technologies such as electric trains and carriages, mail carriers that fly through the air, and an “anti-gravitational machine or the interstellar express car.”
 The latter device enabled travel to Mars while an interplanetary telegraph system utilizing the large iron deposits found in the Penokee mountains enabled communication with the planet.

-## Other Ideas

-.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time03.jpeg right width=80%

 Other ideas incorporated from Edison’s notes include the use of vaccinations, food made from wood fibers, and even a Darwinian Society breeding apes to make them more intelligent.
 The story also includes technologies such as motion pictures and a variety of artificial materials used to replicate expensive items such leather, gold, and silk that Edison had actively worked to develop.